bsg2101/bsg2101/README.md

 - 🌱 I’m currently learning **Full Stack**

-- 👨‍💻 All of my projects are available at [baransemihguzel.com](baransemihguzel.com)
+- 👨‍💻 All of my projects are available at [baranguzel.tr](baranguzel.tr)

 - 💬 Ask me about **.NET Core and .NET MVC**